Mienjung97/PROject-GOLFblog/README.md

 </details><br/>

 ### **Confirmation Messages**
 The sites utilizes confirmation messages which pop up for most actions that can be performed on the page.
+This applies to success and error messages, but the error messages are more rare.

 This includes, but is not limted to
 - Logging in and out